Did Wind Energy Cause the 2021 Texas Power Crisis?

 Unexpected temperature drops

-When you think of snowy, icy winters, the warmer temperatures of Texas aren’t the first place most think of.
-Texas typically has a more mild overall winter compared to the northern U.S. states.
+When you think of snowy, icy winters, the warmer temperatures of Texas aren’t the first place most think of Texas typically has a milder winter compared to the northern U.S. states.

 But diving winter temperatures pushed Texans to crank up their heaters, many of which were cheap and inefficient for keeping their homes warm.
 Energy demand spiked to levels normally only seen on the most scorching summer days.